Sorath93/tool/Solution.md

 - **Broker**: Redis
 - **Database**: SQLite in development.
 Can opt for PostgreSQL in production.

-**Why Celery + Redis?**
+### Social Media Comments

 **In terms of fetching comments** I haven't implemented this, however, some considerations I would make are as follows:
+* Do we want to store the comments?
+If so, we should probably implement behaviour that deletes comments that are more than X days/weeks old.
+For long term storage we could consider an object storage solution like Azure Blob Storage to store CSVs.
+* Storing comments at this stage might not be necessary though - the project is described as "opportunistic" and with ROI inititally uncertain.
-* Do the platforms have official APIs?
+* Do the social media platforms have official APIs?
 What are the options?
   * It looks like the Instagram API is for Businesses/Creators to access their own data, TikTok requires a registration process, and Youtube has an official API that exposes comments (scraping Google Applications is against the Terms of Service).
   * From the above it seems as though we'll need to have a hybrid approach to begin with - scraping for Instagram and TikTok, and integrating Youtube API.
   * Once ROI is proven we could consider third-party API providers (e.g. Apify).
+* How do we make the process robust?
+E.g. failing to fetch comments or only being able to get a partial amount comments - we need to handle it - do we retry, move-on, fallback?
+Maybe we can have thresholds, for example, each post should have at least 50% of comments scraped?
 * Should we limit the number of comments scraped per post?
 How do we decide on a limit?
 Is there a sampling method we could use?
 * What happens when there are no comments?
 What about if there's little amount of comments - how does this affect the overall sentiment score?
 * We should probably implement logic that avoids fetching comments for a post that already has them in the database.
-E.g. if an Account Manager has two lists of posts with common links.
+E.g. if an Account Manager has two lists with common links.

-* How many links on average will Account Managers be submitting at a time - does this need to be limited?
-Or we need to consider the performance and scalability of this.
-*
+### Sentiment Analysis

 **To implement the ``SentimentAnalyzer`` class**, I looked into three options: VADER, CardiffNLP Twitter RoBERTa (on Hugging Face), and Azure AI Language.
 I decided to go with CardiffNLP Twitter RoBERTa because it's trained on a huge amount of tweets (~124M), making it a reasonable choice for social media comments.
 It's also fine-tuned for sentiment analysis, handles hashtags and emojis, and can classify text as positive, neutral, or negative.
 It  also required low integration efforts - only needed two Python libraries to get going (``torch`` & ``transformers``) and the example pipeline on Hugging Face was enough to understand how to approach the code.
 These reasons gave me confidence in being able to justify it to stakeholders, if needed.

 On the other hand, VADER is a rule-based lexicon method and weaker when it comes to context - for an application that is presented to stakeholders, even as opportunistic, I preferred the robustness of the Hugging Face model.
 Azure AI Language would have introduced unnecessary complexity for now (billing, API key storage, etc).
 However, I wanted to make the approach pluggable, therefore, implemented an Abstract Class and Factory Class.

-**API endpoints**
+## API Endpoints

 The URL pattern mapping can be seen in ``jobs/urls.py``

 ``api/jobs/create`` -> Accepts a list of URLs and executes the job.

-``api/jobs/<intLjob_id>/status`` -> GET the status of a job
+``api/jobs/<int:job_id>/status`` -> GET the status of a job

 ``api/jobs/<int:job_id>/download/`` -> Download the results of a job as a CSV.

-These URLs patterns map to Django REST Framework views in ``jobs/views.py``.
+These URLs patterns map to the Django REST Framework views in ``jobs/views.py``. ``jobs/models.py`` defines the data models.

 ``jobs/tasks.py`` has the Celery tasks.

 ``tool/celery.py`` has the Celery app configuration.

-**Application structure**
+*Note that the API  and task code is not complete or tested - I just wanted to have a go!*

+#### Request Flow

+### Application Structure
 ```
 .
 ├── jobs